ZhiZe-ZG/zhize-zg.github.io/docs/_posts/FileFormatResearch/2024-04-06-introduction.md

 A type of shell script mainly used on Unix systems.
 Overall the syntax is archaic and strange.
 Sometimes adding an extra space before or after an operator can cause errors.

 * 🆓📖 `.sh` [Bourne Shell](/fileformatresearch/2024/04/19/sh-format): Universal system management script for Unix.
+* 🆓📖 `.profile` [Bourne Shell Config](/fileformatresearch/2024/04/19/sh-config): The file used for the initial configuration of the Bourne Shell.
+It is also supported by many other shells.
 * 🆓📖 `.bashrc` [Bash Config](/fileformatresearch/2024/04/19/bash-config): Script for setting up Bash.

 ### TrueType Compatible System Font